cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/linux/overview.txt

 ----------------------------------------------------------------------

-In order to conduct this lesson you should have an account on FutureSystems, as descibred in :doc:`../system/futuresystemsuse`.
+In order to conduct this lesson you should have an account on FutureSystems, as described in :doc:`../system/futuresystemsuse`.
 You should start by logging into you FutureSystems account.